New: Republic of the Congo Holidays

 Nakawa Primary School

-By the account of the various Play it Forward staff, Nakawa has been partnered with the NGO for several years already, and as such, it presented a very positive picture of how Play it Forward can impact the lives of disadvantaged youths in Zambia.
+Nakawa has been partnered with Play it Forward for several years already.
+As such, it presented a very positive picture of how Play it Forward can impact the lives of disadvantaged youths in Zambia.

 School building Nakawa Primary School